 The Feb.
 28 R-C Morning Report

-Today, there’s a chance of rain or snow after 4 p.m., with partly sunny skies and a high temperature near 46 degrees.
-Winds are out of the southwest 5-15 mph, gusting to 25 mph.
+Today expect partly sunny skies and a high temperature near 68 degrees.
+The wind will be out of the southeast 5-15 mph, shifting to the southwest, gusting to 25 mph.

 Kurt Hildebrand is editor of The Record-Courier.
 Reach him at firstname.lastname@example.org